Michalous/jnb/README.md

 Find it here: https://github.com/Michalous/jnb/blob/main/newton_raphson.ipynb

 ### The Trapped Knight
-I came across this problem through another Numberphile video, which demonstrated how a chess knight behaves when constrained to always move to the lowest-numbered unvisited square on an infinite spiral-numbered grid.
+I learned about this problem through another Numberphile video, which demonstrated how a chess knight behaves when constrained to always move to the lowest-numbered unvisited square on an infinite spiral-numbered grid.

 The concept is simple: starting from the center (square 1), the knight evaluates its eight possible moves and chooses the one with the smallest number.
 That square is then marked as visited, and the process repeats.
 Eventually, after a finite number of moves, the knight becomes "trapped" - all possible moves lead to previously visited squares.